Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/domino-dynasty/rules/_index.md

 {{% rules-block heading="Objective" icon="objective" %}}

-The game **ends** when one player is forced to **leave the empire**.
-All players score themselves, even the one who left. **Highest score wins!**

-This game is a mix between cooperative and competitive by default.
-If you want to play fully _cooperatively_, check out that variant at the end.
+This game is a mix of cooperative and competitive by default, but you still need to choose if you play as a group (cooperative) or against each other (competitive).
+These rules explain the cooperative version first; at Variants, you can read the small changes to make it competitive.

+You **lose** the game once a single player has failed **3 Missions**.

+You **win** the game if you manage to complete **4 Missions per player** before that happens.
+(For example, in a 3-player game, this means completing 3x4 = 12 Missions to win.)

+Your final score is the strength of the _weakest_ player.
+Higher is obviously better!

 {{% /rules-block %}}